nearmap/kubefs/README.md

 ### Troubleshooting

-**Q. While creating/installing dependencies into a virtual environment I see errors in red, something about `Failed building wheel`.
-What do I do?**
+**While creating/installing dependencies into a virtual environment I see errors in red, something about `Failed building wheel`.**

 These are not fatal errors and you can ignore them.

+**When running `kubefs` or `podview` I get `FileNotFoundError: [Error 2] No such file or directory: '/home/user/.kube'`.**

+Your kube config files could not be detected.

+If you have `$KUBECONFIG` set make sure it's pointing at one or more valid kube config files, eg. `KUBECONFIG=~/.kube/cluster1;~/.kube/cluster2`.

+Otherwise, make sure that your `~/.kube` directory contains at least one valid kube config file.

+If you encounter errors when using these scripts it's best to `rm -rf .ve` and re-run them.